The Great (TV series): Historical accuracy

 Hulu has described The Great as "anti-historical," and each episode's title sequence subtitled the series as an "occasionally true story" until the second season finale, when it changed to "an almost entirely untrue story."
 According to Los Angeles Times critic Robert Lloyd, "McNamara had jotted down some names, relationships and a few historical bullet points, torn up the paper, and started writing.
 And so must the viewer abandon himself to what's on the plate without a care to learning anything useful or even true about Russia or any of the real people represented here."

 "Aunt" Elizabeth is modeled on Peter the Great's actual daughter, Empress Elizabeth, but this version is Peter's sister-in-law and lover, and has never ruled Russia.
 While Elizabeth did negotiate the marriage of her nephew Charles Peter Ulrich (later Peter III) to the future Catherine the Great, as portrayed in the series.
+Count Orlo's name suggests the historical Prince Grigory Orlov, who, as in the series, played a key role in Catherine's coup, had a love of culture and Enlightenment ideals, and promoted smallpox vaccination.
+In reality, Orlov was a military officer and lover of Catherine's, and his death was due to prolonged illness and not shooting.